EnyelSalas/Blog-Portfolio/_posts/2020-07-09-post-example-with-headings-and-toc.md

 ---
 layout: post
-title: postexample with headings and toc
+title: post example with headings and toc
 date: 2023-06-01
 ---